 Interventional Cardiology Fellowship

-Two fellows are accepted into the program each year, with the possibility of extending to three fellows, and each fellow will participate in over 300 interventional cases performed at the University Hospital and the Salt Lake Veterans Affairs Medical Center.
+Two fellows are accepted into the program each year.
+Fellows will participate in over 300 interventional cases performed at the University Hospital and the Salt Lake Veterans Affairs Medical Center.
 In addition the University of Utah is a designated center for Trans Aortic Valve Replacement (TAVR).

-The INTV fellowship at the University of Utah is accredited by the ACGME and fellows completing the INTV year are eligible to take the INTV board examination administered by the ABIM.
-The ACGME stipulates that the INTV year follow three years of general cardiology fellowship.
+An ACGME accredited cardiovascular disease fellowship must be completed to be eligible for our interventional cardiology fellowship.
+Our fellowship at the University of Utah is accredited by the ACGME.
+Fellows completing the interventional year are eligible to take the interventional board examination administered by the ABIM.